Preview

 Warning

-indicates some problems have occurred with the breakpoint, and Dynatrace is trying it's best to deliver the data you've requested.
+indicates some problems have occurred with the breakpoint, and Dynatrace is trying its best to deliver the data you've requested.

 Warning